To report an outage, call

-When severe weather causes power outages, employees of Blue Ridge Electric Membership Corporation immediately begin working to restore power to as many people as possible in the shortest amount of time.
+When severe weather causes power outages, employees of Blue Ridge Energy immediately begin working to restore power to as many people as possible in the shortest amount of time.
 Serviced first are primary lines serving hundreds and sometimes thousands of customers.
 Medical facilities and individuals on life-support systems are given top priority during outages.

 When your lights go out, check with your neighbors to learn if they are also in the dark.
 If they're not, check your fuse box or circuit breaker to see if you can locate the problem.

-Powerline graphic If the outage has affected your neighbors, call your local Blue Ridge Electric office or the cooperative's automated outage reporting system known as PowerLine at 1-800-448-2383.
+Powerline graphic If the outage has affected your neighbors, call your local Blue Ridge Energy office or the cooperative's automated outage reporting system known as PowerLine at 1-800-448-2383.